-8 Pointers to Prepare Your Farm for Hurricane Season
+8 Pointers to Prepare Your Farm for a Hurricane

-The 2018 Atlantic hurricane season is fast approaching.
-Early predictions from climate experts indicate another active campaign ahead.
-And no matter how many named storms are in a given season, all it takes is one system to wreak havoc on your farm and its produce.
+The 2019 Atlantic hurricane season has officially come to life.
+Early predictions from climate experts indicated a near-normal campaign.
+But no matter how many named storms develop in a given season, all it takes is one system to devastate your farm and its produce.
+As of this posting, that one could be Dorian.

-Hurricane Irma, which struck the state last September, was a reminder/wake-up call for many who hadn’t experienced a major hurricane in more than a decade.
+Hurricane Irma, which struck the state in September 2017, was a wake-up call for many who hadn’t experienced a major hurricane in more than a decade.
+Hurricane Michael last October was a another rude reminder for many that Mother Nature never rests.

 “The main thing is that farmers need to be prepared to be self-sufficient for a more than a week if a storm hits,” Mayo stated.